ethdebug/solidity-data-representation/src/types.md

 which Solidity deems it necessary, there will be a special designated invalid function.
 In Solidity 0.8.0 and later, this function throws a `Panic(0x51)`;
 in earlier versions of Solidity, it uses the `INVALID` opcode, reverting the transaction and consuming all available gas.
-In Solidity 0.8.0 and later, this special function has the bytecode
+In versions of Solidity prior to 0.8.0, it has the bytecode `0x5bfe`; in Solidity 0.8.0 to 0.8.4, it has the bytecode
 ```
 0x5b7f000000000000000000000000000000000000000000000000000000004e487b71600052605160045260246000fd
 ```
+and in Solidity 0.8.5 and later, it is a function that just jumps directly to a function with the latter bytecode (this jumped-to function may also be identified by the fact that it is a generated Yul function with name `panic_error_0x51`).
-and in earlier versions of Solidity, it has the bytecode `0x5bfe`.
-As mentioned, it's only included if Solidity deems it necessary.
+As mentioned, in all cases, such a function is only included if Solidity deems it necessary.
-The default value for an internal function, outside of storage, is to point to this designated invalid function.
+The default value for an internal function, then, outside of storage, is to point to this designated invalid function.
 In all other respects, these default values are encoded as above.